vmware-tanzu/tanzu-plugin-runtime/test/CROSS_VERSION_API_COMPATIBILITY.md

     to be nil
 ```

-Example 2  Explains on how framework validates the null fields and What is expected of Test Writer
+Example 2  How framework validates the null fields and what is expected of test writer

 SetContext V0.28.0 with ClusterOpts.Endpoint value set
 then SetContext v0.28.0 with ClusterOpts.Endpoint value unset